Behavior Wave

 Environmental Context as a Determinant of Motivation in Applied Behavior Analysis

 Motivation in ABA is often framed through reinforcement schedules, but motivation does not occur in a vacuum.
-This article examines how environmental factors such as support for autonomy, competence, and relatedness shape the effectiveness of reinforcement systems.
+Research examines how environmental factors such as support for autonomy, competence, and relatedness shape the effectiveness of reinforcement systems.
 Ignoring these contextual variables may yield short-term compliance but undermine long-term engagement and self-regulation.
 Practical guidance highlights ways to structure environments that naturally promote intrinsic motivation and sustained learning.

-Copyright © 2025 Behavior Wave - All Rights Reserved.
+Copyright © 2026 Behavior Wave - All Rights Reserved.

 This website uses cookies.